-- 1. When one does a good deed, such as prayers, they will receive the reward of Allah and they will also be forgiven of their sins.
+1. When one does a good deed, such as prayers, they will receive the reward of Allah and they will also be forgiven of their sins.
 The Prophet r said: "The five prayers and the Jumuah (i.e. Friday) prayers to Jumuah prayers are means to purify one from their sins."
+(Haithami)

-(Haithami) - 1.
-The Prophet r said: "Umrah to Hajj will purify one from sins and protect one from poverty." () - 1.
+- 1. The Prophet r said: "Perform Hajj and 'Umrah consecutively, for they remove poverty and sin as the bellows removes impurity from iron and gold and silver, and Hajj Al-Mabrur brings no less a reward than Paradise."
+(SUNNAN AN-NASA'I) - 1.
 Allah, the Exalted, says: "If you avoid the major sins which you are forbidden, We will remove from you your lesser sins and admit you to a noble entrance [into Jannah]."
 (4:31) - 1.
-The Prophet r said: "When two Muslims meet each other and shake their hands, their sins will fall like leaves that fall off of a tree." - 1.
+The Prophet r said: "When two Muslims meet each other and shake their hands, their sins will fall like leaves that fall off of a tree."
+AT-TABARANI - 1.
 When a person is hit with sadness or a sickness these would work to purify one from their sins.
-The Prophet r said: "Nothing harms a believer except that it would efface his sins." - 1.
+The Prophet r said: "Nothing afflicts the believer, whether fatigue, grief, disease even a worry that concerns him except that by it, Allah removes something from his bad deeds."
+AT-TIRMIDHI - 1.
 Purification is also a means to rid one from sins.
 The Prophet r said: "Shall I not guide you to something that will purify you from your sins and increase your good deeds?
 They said, 'Yes O Messenger of Allah!'
 He said: "Perfect your wudhu even when difficult and wait for prayer to prayer (this will efface sin).
-No one shall exit from his home and then pray with the Imam and then wait for the next prayer except that the angels will say: "O Allah forgive him." - 1.
+No one shall exit from his home and then pray with the Imam and then wait for the next prayer except that the angels will say: "O Allah forgive him."
+IBN HIBAN - 1.
 Smaller deeds have great rewards and would efface sin as well.
-Abu Hurairah t said: "The poor amongst the emigrants came to the Messenger of Allahr and said: The possessors of great wealth have obtained the highest ranks and the lasting bliss."
-The Prophetr said: How is that?
+Abu Hurairah t said: "The poor amongst the emigrants came to the Messenger of Allah r and said: The possessors of great wealth have obtained the highest ranks and the lasting bliss."
+The Prophet r said: How is that?
 They said: They pray as we pray, and they observe fast as we observe fast, and they give charity but we do not give charity, and they set slaves free but we do not set slaves free.
 Upon this the Messenger of Allah r said: "Shall I not teach you something by which you will catch up with those who have preceded you, and get ahead of those who come after you?
 Only those who do as you do will excel beyond you?
 They said: Yes, Messenger of Allah!
-He (the Prophetr) said: Praise Allah (say Subhanallah, Alhamdulilah, Allah Akbar) 33 times each after every prayer [6].
+He (the Prophet r) said: Praise Allah (say Subhanallah, Alhamdulilah, Allah Akbar) 33 times each after every prayer [6].

-Abu Salih said: "The poor amongst the emigrants returned to the Messenger of Allahr saying: Our brethren, the possessors of property, have heard about what we have done and they did the same.
-So the Messenger of Allahr said: This is Allah's Grace which He gives to whom He wishes."
+Abu Salih said: "The poor amongst the emigrants returned to the Messenger of Allah r saying: Our brethren, the possessors of property, have heard about what we have done and they did the same.
+So the Messenger of Allah r said: This is Allah's Grace which He gives to whom He wishes."
 (Bukhari)